Lou DeLone: Business Broker & Media Sales Consultant

 - A commission structure that maintains focus and engagement

 This may sound simple, but it’s rare in the print industry and its absence creates significant angst and frustration for owners and investors.
+According to Borrell’s Annual Survey of Local Advertisers, print advertising is decided on by gut feel more than any other media except outdoor.
+And outdoor has no publishers.
+That makes pubilshers, personally, more of a factor in the sales process than any other media.

 Websites are discovering that if you want to make money, you have to come to print… Print is not dead.
 People are starting to say, ‘Let’s pay attention to print.’….Politico was a little bit smarter than anyone else because they had a print component from the beginning.